RuiCaiNLP/SRL_CPS/README.md

         making sure that one sentence in the data only at maximum contains one set of prd-args proposition.

 - Step2.
 Preprocess parallel data, making sure that they are in the same format with source-language data.
-         - Since parallel data is unlabled, you need to perform predicate identification and predicate alignment in advance.
+   - Since parallel data is unlabled, you need to perform predicate identification and find predicate pairs in advance.
    - All data after prepocessing should be placed under directory ./temp

 - Step3.
 Start the cross-lingual training.